 - Join a virtual youth group.

 Capanna-Hodge cautions that parents should contact a therapist, if they are concerned that a child is more than just lonely and may be depressed.
 Look for a licensed therapist who can support you and your child virtually.
 We also recommend looking up to natural treatments such as CBD oil, which can may help cope with the symptoms of depression and anxiety.
-Just be sure to get all the information needed when you buy cannabis seeds.

 Maintaining Connections Reduces Loneliness, Offers an Anchor